 Have a read of this article to learn more about different types of seaweeds used in Japanese cuisine and their health benefits.

 These days you can find edamame in pods or without pods in the freezer section of America or Asian grocery stores.
 Trader Joe’s carries ready-to-use or frozen edamame too.
 Defrost them prior to cook, but to keep the nice green color, don’t add the edamame to the sauce too early otherwise they will end up darker green.
 If you’re not a fan of the soybeans, you can skip them.

 4. Aburaage (Deep-Fried Tofu Pouch)

 I learned from my readers that it’s actually a lot easier to find Inariage (Seasoned Deep-Fried Tofu Pouch shown below) in Asian grocery stores than Aburaage (shown above).
 If you use inariage instead of aburaage, remember to adjust the amount of seasonings since inariage is already well-seasoned (sweet and salty).

-Mirin and sake are very important ingredients in Japanese cooking.
+Sake and Mirin are very important ingredients in Japanese cooking.
 If you plan to cook more Japanese dishes, don’t use substitutions and get them in Japanese/Asian grocery stores.
 Along with soy sauce, they are the primary condiments used in flavoring this fried rice too.

-If you are new to the blog, I encourage you to read this post where we talked about mirin and sake in details.
-You will learn about the differences, their uses, substitutions, and our recommended brands etc.
+If you are new to the blog, I encourage you to read this post where we talked about mirin and sake in detail.
+You will learn about the differences, their uses, substitutions, and our recommended brands, etc.